xuankimtran/docs-1/pages/katalon-studio/docs/docker.md

 description:
 ---

-Docker Image for Katalon Studio is available [here](https://hub.docker.com/r/katalonstudio/katalon/).
+Docker Image for Katalon Studio is open-source and available [here](https://hub.docker.com/r/katalonstudio/katalon/).

 * Learn more about its [usage](https://github.com/katalon-studio/docker-images).
 * [Samples](https://github.com/katalon-studio/docker-images-samples) for CI configurations using Docker Image.